MrAndson/Abaqus-Influence-Coefficient-Matrix-Builder/README.md

 How to use it:

 1 Choose the stage where you want to get the influence mataix.
+Make sure no "initial" in the GUI.

 2 Input your node labels, in format "start : end : intervel,start : end,pointLabel"